TheNewBob/Olog/README.md

 ```
 OLOGLEVEL = Debug
 ```
-to the vessels cfg file to override the defualt log level and get more detailed log output, or set it higher and not be bothered by any performance loss that the potentially noisy logging at lower levels may incur.
+to the vessels cfg file to override the default log level and get more detailed log output, or set it higher and not be bothered by any performance loss that the potentially noisy logging at lower levels may incur.